 resources of southeast Asia.
 Japan in turn had attempted to deter

-Washington with her adherence to the Tripartite Pact, but this had only
+Washington with her adherence to the Tripartite Pact, but this had

-Japan as a "bandit nation."
+Administration who saw Japan as a "bandit nation."

 In November 1940 the Japanese appointed Admiral Nomura Kichisaburo as ambassador to Washington.
 Nomura was respected by American naval officers, and there is every indication that he was a genuine advocate of peace and friendship between his country and the United States.
 However, his task was an unenviable one.
 His counterpart as American ambassador in Tokyo, Joseph Grew, had nine years' experience in Tokyo, though he never mastered the Japanese language (his wife spoke it fluently).
-A shrewd observer, he was dedicated to peace, but nonetheless recognized that a collision between the United States and Japan was becoming more and more certain (Prange 1981):
+A shrewd observer, Grew was dedicated to peace, but nonetheless recognized that a collision between the United States and Japan was becoming more and more certain (Prange 1981):